 What's Next

 The cause of both fires is still being determined.
 Bob told KDVR after the second fire: "Honestly, it's a complete loss.
 Yesterday, I thought, you know, we look forward to rebuilding and just fixing the kitchen.
 After this, I don't know what we're going to do."
-No reopening timeline has been shared.
+In Becky's latest June 1 GoFundMe update, the Strohs say they are "still waiting on all the necessary steps to be completed regarding how severe the damage is & what our future even looks like."
+No reopening timeline has been shared, and the Hideaway website is now marked closed indefinitely.

 We'll update this article as CRFD, Castle Rock PD, and the Stroh family share more.
 For the most direct updates, follow Hideaway Bar & Grill on Facebook.